What Is Operational Efficiency? Examples & Strategies

 This involves several critical activities, such as:

 For professional services businesses, human resource management is one of the most important business activities.
-Learn more about the best capacity building strategies.
+Learn more about developing the best capacity building strategy.

 6. Optimizing Time Tracking

-Time tracking is another essential process for managing employees and promoting efficiency gains.
+Time tracking for agencies is another essential process for managing employees and promoting efficiency gains.
 However, it’s often not the favorite activity among agency teams.

 The best way to promote time tracking is to encourage teams to track their actual hours, including hours spent on non-billable work such as internal meetings or brainstorming sessions.